jupyter-book/thebe/README.md

 ## Documentation

-The latest thebe documentation is build using [myst-tools](myst-tools.org) and is [available on myst-tools.org](https://myst-tools.org/docs/thebe).
+The latest thebe documentation is build using [myst-tools](https://myst-tools.org) and is [hosted here](https://myst-tools.org/docs/thebe).

 ## Demos